RosettaCommons/documentation/application_documentation/TCR-modeling.md

 |-remodel_tcr_cdr3b_loop|Remodel the CDR3 loop of beta chain.
 Useful if remodeling is required only for the CDR3 loop of beta chain.Default:False.|Boolean|
 |-refine_all_tcr_cdr_loops|Refine all the CDR loops.
 Refinement includes CDR1, CDR2, CDR3 & HV4 loops of Alpha and Beta chains.
 Default:False.|Boolean|

-## Output Files
+### Output Files

 After submission of TCR sequences, the results will provide the parsed CDR loop sequences and identified templates to the user along with the modeled protein as PDB file.

-## Instructions For Running TCR modeling Protocol

-### Example: Commands for sample TCR modeling run for a human T cell receptor PDB:1AO7
+## Example: Commands for sample TCR modeling run for a human T cell receptor PDB:1AO7

+###Basic modeling
+$ Rosetta/main/source/bin/tcr.macosclangrelease -database Rosetta/main/database -alpha VEQNSGPLSVPEGAIASLNCTYSDRGSQSFFWYRQYSGKSPELIMSIYSNGDKEDGRFTAQLNKASQYVSLLIRDSQPSDSATYLCAVTTDSWGKLQFGAGTQVVVT -beta VTQTPKFQVLKTGQSMTLQCAQDMNHEYMSWYRQDPGMGLRLIHYSVGAGITDQGEVPNGYNVSRSTTEDFPLRLLSAAPSQTSVYFCASRPGLAGGRPEQYFGPGTRLTVT

+###Advanced modeling with loop remodel
 $ Rosetta/main/source/bin/tcr.macosclangrelease -database Rosetta/main/database -alpha VEQNSGPLSVPEGAIASLNCTYSDRGSQSFFWYRQYSGKSPELIMSIYSNGDKEDGRFTAQLNKASQYVSLLIRDSQPSDSATYLCAVTTDSWGKLQFGAGTQVVVT -beta VTQTPKFQVLKTGQSMTLQCAQDMNHEYMSWYRQDPGMGLRLIHYSVGAGITDQGEVPNGYNVSRSTTEDFPLRLLSAAPSQTSVYFCASRPGLAGGRPEQYFGPGTRLTVT